unChaz/sci-fi-5e/docs/rules/feats.md

 - You have advantage on Intelligence (Investigation) checks to navigate an unfamiliar ship.
 - You can accurately recall the layout of any ship or space station you've been on.

-#### SPELL SNIPER
-*Prerequisite: The ability to cast at least one tek skill*

-You have learned techniques to enhance your attacks with certain kinds o f tek skills, gaining the following benefits:
-- When you cast a tek skill that requires you to make an attack roll, the tek skill's range is doubled.
-- Your ranged tek skill attacks ignore half cover and three-quarters cover.
-- You learn one cantrip that requires an attack roll.
-Choose the cantrip from the evangelist, priest, morph, scion, cybernetic, or Arcanist tek skill list.
-Your tek skillcasting ability for this cantrip depends on the tek skill list you chose from: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph; or Intelligence for Arcanist.

 #### TAVERN BRAWLER
 Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following benefits:
 - Increase your Strength or Constitution score by 1, to a maximum o f 20.